zelalem-12/zelalem-12/README.md

-- 👋 Hi, I’m @zelalem-12
+- 👋 Hi, I’m Zelalem Enyew
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Algorithm and Data structure with python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any software development
-- 📫 How to reach me ...
+- 📫 Reach out to me via the email zelalem.antigegn12@gmail.com

 <!---
 zelalem-12/zelalem-12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.